Last Updated on July 1, 2022 by Cheryl Moreo

 SCHACHT CRICKET LOOM WITH PARTS LABELED

-There is a price difference in the looms with the Schacht looms being pricier.
-Schacht looms (except for the Cricket looms) are nicely finished and are foldable.
+The looms have a price difference, with the Schacht looms being pricier.
+Schacht looms (except for the Cricket looms) are nicely finished and foldable.
 The Ashford looms (except for the Knitter’s Looms) are unfinished.
 The Knitters Loom is foldable, lacquered, and assembled.
 Both companies have a wide range of looms and an assortment of reeds and stands for each style.

 - SampleIt Looms in two widths: 10” & 16”. ($146-$180).
 The 16” SampleIt has double heddle holders.